icculus/manymouse/README.txt

  - When you are done processing mice, call ManyMouse_Quit() once, usually at program termination.

 There are examples of complete usage in the "example" directory.
+The simplest is test_manymouse_stdio.c ...

 Thread safety note: